infinum/eightshift-docs/website/docs/basics/the-structure.md

 [![docs-source](https://img.shields.io/badge/source-eigthshift--libs-blue?style=for-the-badge&logo=php&labelColor=2a2a2a)](https://github.com/infinum/eightshift-libs)

-If you followed the chapters this far and set your first project with all classes from the `wp boilerplate init_theme` command, you saw that you have an `src` folder in the root of your project.
+If you followed the chapters this far and set your first project with all classes from the `wp boilerplate setup_theme` command, you saw that you have an `src` folder in the root of your project.

 In that root folder, you have a bunch of folders with classes.
 We like to structure our projects by features, so for example, all `custom post type` registrations will be located in the `CustomPostType` folder.